TomKnowles1994/HeadDirectionPredNet/README.md

 Jupyter notebook files that can build and run the Ring Attractor Head Direction Cell model, outputting Idiothetic Estimates of head direction.

+### Results

+Script to analyse the Predictions compared to the ground truth data.
+This is needed for Figures 6 and 7 especially.

 ### Tensorflow

 Python code to build and run the three machine learning models used in the paper; the Predictive Coding network, the Variational Autoencoder and the Convolutional Neural Network.